MuhsimAbdalla/fullstack-course-coursera/assignment-module2/Assignment.md

 # Module 2 Coding Assignment

-for the completed code solution, please go to this link https://muhsimabdalla.github.io/fullstack-course-coursera/assignment-module2/
+ For the completed code solution, check this  [link](https://muhsimabdalla.github.io/fullstack-course-coursera/assignment-module2/)

 Coursera course: [HTML, CSS, and Javascript for Web Developers](https://www.coursera.org/learn/html-css-javascript-for-web-developers)

 Woo-hoo!
 You get to do some coding!
 Exciting!